pbackus/irssi-emotional/README.md

 How do I add my own emotes?
 ---------------------------

 Simple!
 Just add another line to the `%emotes` hash near the top of the script, with the desired shortcut on the left and the final appearance on the right.
-And don't forget the trailing comma.

 License
 -------